-Table 1 summarizes sample compositions and identified candidate phases by powder XRD analysis.
-Most of samples exhibited peaks that could not be identified, apart from the amount.
-Those minor unidentified diffraction peaks are not shown in this table.
-Most of the identified candidate phases are already known compounds in the LaN-Si3N4-AlN pseudo-ternary system, namely LaN, Si3N4, AlN, LaSi3N5, and La3Si6N11.
-In addition to these nitrides, two known oxynitrides, LaSiNO2 and La11Si13N{27.64}O{1.04} were identified.
+peaks that could not be identified, apart from the amount.
+Those minor unidentified diffraction peaks are not shown in Table I. Most of the identified candidate phases are already known compounds in the LaN-Si3N4-AlN pseudo-ternary system, namely, LaN, Si3N4, AlN, LaSi3N5, and La3Si6N11.
+In addition to these nitrides, two known oxynitrides, LaSiNO2 and La11Si13N{27.64}O{1.04}, were identified.
 Oxygen impurity must be introduced from the starting powders or during the synthesis process.
-Seven samples, namely #1, #4, #8, #9, #11, #12, and #15, were shown as mixtures of these known compounds.
-La/(Si+Al) ratios in the products of the seven samples were estimated from the powder XRD analysis, which were found to be comparable to those in the starting powders.
-The identified candidate phases were confirmed to be existent.
-Sample #15 was found as a mixture of La3Si6N11 and LaSi3N5, whereas the starting powders contained Al. It is well known that silicon (oxy)nitrides often form solid solutions, as exemplified in SiAlON, in which Al and O atoms respectively substitute for Si and N atoms. ^{28,29} It is likely that one or both of the identified phases form solid solutions.
-The products of samples #7, #13, and #14 may also contain solid solutions with Al and O.
+Seven samples, namely, No. 1, No. 4, No. 8, No. 9, No. 11, No. 12, and No. 15, were shown as mixtures of these known compounds.
+La/(Si + Al) ratios in the products of

+TABLE I. Top-15 recommended compositions, corresponding recommendation scores, and identified candidate phases by powder XRD analysis.